 One of the most significant mathematical formulas, profit and loss formulas are used to calculate not only many maths problems but are quite crucial in our daily life.
-These formulas are greatly applicable in small and large businesses, retails, corporate sectors and those linked with finance besides the calculations involved at an academic level.
+These formulas are greatly applicable in small and large businesses, retail, corporate sectors, and those linked with finance besides the calculations involved at an academic level.

 Importance of Profit Percentage Formula